Norbert Thiede

 Norbert Thiede is an East German former Olympic discus thrower.
 He represented his country in the men's discus throw at the 1976 Summer Olympics.
 His distance was a 61.14 in the qualifiers, and a 64.30 in the finals.

+At the East German championships, he won silver in 1975 and 1976, both times beehind Wolfgang Schmidt.
+He represented the club SC Traktor Schwerin.